gereons/PartyTrackerReadme/README.md

 #### Tray (top left)

 Re-adds inactive tiles to the board.
-PCs are added at the highest initiative, NPCs at the lowest.
+Tiles are always added in the top-left slot, in order to be quickly accessible after re-adding.

 #### "Campaign" (top center)